hershey101/hershey101.github.io/_posts/2016-09-05-Dear-Future-Wife.md

 "The Marriage Manifesto".
 At a high level, this post is going to be split into the following sections:

-* [__Who/Why__](#who/why): These sections describe the intended audience of this post, as well as my reasoning behind writing it.
+* [__Who/Why__](#who/why): This section describes the intended audience of this post, as well as my reasoning behind writing it.
 (Beyond this section, I will change the tone of my writing as if I am talking directly to someone who could potentially be my life-partner)
 * [__About Me__](#about-me): Here I will give a brief overview of who I am.
-While reading this section, ask yourself, is this the type of person who you can see yourself spending the rest of your life with.
+While reading this section, ask yourself, is this the type of person who you can see yourself spending the rest of your life with?
 * [__My Ideal Soul-mate__](#ideal-soul-mate): While I don't necessarily believe in soul-mates (and frankly this title sounds pretty cheesy), here I will outline the type of mate that I'm looking for.
 I will break this section down into two parts, the